What happens when the structure of work fades, but your inner life is just beginning?

 What does freedom really mean to me now?

 You’ve earned a new kind of freedom.
 But freedom can feel like floating if there’s no anchor.
-What do you want freedom for?
-Rest, adventure, learning, contribution?
+What do you want freedom for: rest, adventure, learning, contribution?
 Let this be an invitation to define freedom on your own terms.

 What gives me a quiet sense of purpose?

 Purpose doesn’t always roar.
-Sometimes it hums quietly in the background, in a phone call, a garden, a book you share, or a moment of care.
+Sometimes it hums quietly in the background.
+In a phone call, a garden, a book you share, or a moment of care.
 What small things make your time feel meaningful?

 If I weren’t afraid of “wasting time,” how would I spend it?